 And as I mentioned in an earlier post, higher levels of magnesium in the body are associated with a reduced fracture rate — so making sure we get enough in the diet really warrants more attention, especially for those at risk of osteoporotic fractures.

 Beyond that, magnesium is involved in more than 300 enzyme systems and is extremely important not only to our skeletal system, but also to every other system within the body, including the muscles, cardiovascular system, blood glucose regulation, and the nervous system.
 A few things you might not know:

-- Research has found that increased dietary intake confers protection not only against fractures, but also type 2 diabetes, metabolic syndrome, hypertension, and cardiovascular disease (Bo et al., 2008).
+- Research has found that increased dietary intake confers protection not only against fractures, but also type 2 diabetes, metabolic syndrome, hypertension, and cardiovascular disease (Bo and Pisu 2008).
 Taking large amounts of calcium in the face of magnesium deficiency can cause calcium to precipitate out, contributing to kidney stones and hardening of the arteries.

 - A recent 20-year study has found that serum magnesium levels often are below normal in depressed adults.
 Depression that resists treatment by other means has been found to response to magnesium supplementation (Rajizadeh et al. 2017) — which makes sense, given that many commonly used antidepressants raise serum magnesium as a side effect (Eby and Eby 2010).

 - Except for children under the age of 5, all individuals studied, regardless of age, gender, or race, failed to consume even the recommended daily allowance (RDA) of 320 mg/day for women, 420 mg/day for men — and even that, in my opinion, is below the optimal.

 My challenge for you